theabhiraj/number_quest/allrequirements/REQ.md

-# Number Quest - Comprehensive Specifications
+# No. Quest - Comprehensive Specifications

 ## Application Overview
-Number Quest is a puzzle game built with Flutter that challenges players to arrange numbered tiles in the correct order.
+No. Quest is a puzzle game built with Flutter that challenges players to arrange numbered tiles in the correct order.
 The unique twist is that each puzzle contains two empty spaces instead of the traditional single space, adding strategic depth to the gameplay.

 ## Target Platforms
 - Android